 The following properties can be modified for a star shape:

-- Radius - Sdit the radius of the star.
+- Radius - Select the radius of the star.

-- Angle - Edit rotation of the star.
+- Angle - Select rotation of the star.

-- Bending - Edit the bending amount of the star sides.
+- Bending - Select the bending amount of the star sides.

-- Vertices - Edit the number of vertices of the star.
+- Vertices - Select the number of vertices of the star.

-- Level - Edit the number of levels the star has.
+- Level - Select the number of levels the star has.
 Levels can be used to set spikes of different sizes.
 This option is available for non-regular stars only.

-- Skip - Edit the number of vertices skipped when building a regular star.
+- Skip - Select the number of vertices skipped when building a regular star.
 The possible values in this field depend on the number of vertices of the star.

 - Regular - Select between regular (checked) and non-regular (unchecked) star modes.